King’s Disease 2 is yet another testament to Nas’s prodigious legacy – review

 On his latest album, Nas revels in his role as an educator.
 His music has long been driven by a desire to teach stories you won’t find on school curriculums.
 He deals out history lessons on “Death Row East” – in which he claims the shooting of Tupac in an attempted robbery in 1994 wasn’t organised by his fellow West Coast rapper Stretch (who was killed himself in a shooting the following year) – as had been rumoured.
 The song closes on a powerful note – Nas’s address abruptly gives way to a 1996 recording of American rapper Ed Lover interrupting one of Nas’s New York performances to announce the sudden death of Tupac, requesting a moment of silence for “one of the greatest rappers that will ever live”.

 Elsewhere on the album, his lessons are living and breathing.
 On “My Bible”, he laments the way the world is set up to fail working-class black people: “I pray for the day when they lay down their Ks / Make their way up out the maze.”
-These sentiments are nothing new for the Queenbridge rapper.
+These sentiments are nothing new for the Queensbridge rapper.
 On his seminal 1994 track “NY State of Mind”, Nas rapped about how “each block is like a maze/ full of black rats trapped”.

 The album is produced with Southern California native Hit-Boy, who made his mark with “N****s in Paris” and has been riding a 10-year high since, supplying beats to everyone from Drake to Beyoncé.
 Last year, he produced Nas’s 13th studio album King’s Disease.
 The Grammy-winning record was a welcome return to form for the rapper, and in the eyes of his fans righted the wrongs of his previous Kanye West-produced Nasir.
 This latest release is a strong argument for their continued collaboration.